 Best Websites for Courses, Thought leaders; and learning meditation, mindfulness and healing

-Best for: Courses for everything from Healing, Tarot, Alternate Healing, Meditation, Mindfulness and more
+Best for: Courses for everything from Energy Healing, Oracle cards, Alternate Healing, Meditation, Mindfulness and more

 The late Louise Hay(find posts related to her work here) founded Hay Housing Publishing and is a pioneer in the field of self help.
-She is true inspiration who brought to our access authors, healers, spirit workers and gurus such as Doreen Virtue (think Angels, Tarots and Card reading), the late Wayne Dyer(here you will find our post about him) and may more.
+She is a true inspiration who brought to our access authors, healers, spirit workers and gurus such as Doreen Virtue (think Angels, Oracle cards and Card reading), the late Wayne Dyer(here you will find our post about him) and many more.
 The Hay House website and their affiliated websites is a treasure trove of books, online courses, calendars, daily quotes and so much wisdom.

 Best for : All sorts of learning, not limited to self development

 Though Udemy.com covers all topics under the sun, they have several interesting courses in the self help and similar topics.
 See our post dedicated to Udemy to know about the best courses they have to offer from Yoga Teacher training, Healthy eating to coding.